MaastrichtU-IDS/get-started-with-docker/README.md

 ## Task 1: Find and start a database container

 We want to start the [OpenLink Virtuoso database](http://vos.openlinksw.com/owiki/wiki/VOS) (a triplestore for RDF data) without loosing time installing all the required packages and setting up the configuration.

-We will then use a Docker container.
+We will then use a Docker container:

-1. 👨‍💻 Search for [**"virtuoso docker" on Google**](https://www.google.com/search?q=virtuoso+docker) (or your favorite search engine).
+1. 🔎 Search for [**"virtuoso docker" on Google**](https://www.google.com/search?q=virtuoso+docker) (or your favorite search engine).

-2. Various image should be found.
-Here is a few advices to pick the right existing Docker image for a service:
+2. Various image will be found.
+Here is a few advices to pick the right Docker image for a service:

-    * Check for recent image that seems to be kept up-to-date (with an active community or company behind if possible)
+    * Check for a recent image that seems to be kept up-to-date, with an active community, or company behind if possible
     * Check the number of downloads to see how popular it is
-    * You can also check how the application is installed in the [Dockerfile](https://github.com/tenforce/docker-virtuoso/blob/master/Dockerfile) (when source code available)
+    * You can also check how the application is installed in the `Dockerfile` (when source code available)
     * Note that currently most existing images are available on DockerHub, but things are changing.
 Using an image from a different registry does not change anything else than the start of the Image name (quay.io, ghcr.io...)
       * It is recommended to login to the Container Registries if you have a user (DockerHub, GitHub), it will award you greater download limitations.

 3. 👨‍💻 Follow the instructions from [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) to start the Virtuoso triplestore using the `docker run` command.
 You will just need to change the shared volume:

-    * They defined `-v /my/path/to/the/virtuoso/db:/data \`
+    * They defined `-v /my/path/to/the/virtuoso/db:/data`

     * Change it to the `data/virtuoso` folder in your current directory, the path on the left of the `:` is for your computer, the path on the right is where the volume is shared in the container.

     * To provide the current directory as shared volume with the docker container the variable to use is different for Windows:
-      * For Linux and Mac use (use `\` at the end if you are using a command defined on multiple lines):
+      * For Linux and Mac (use `\` at the end if you are using a command defined on multiple lines):

-      ```bash
+      ```shell
-      -v $(pwd)/data/virtuoso:/data \
+      -v $(pwd)/data/virtuoso:/data
       ```

       * For Windows, remove all the newlines with their extra `\`, and use: